isc-projects/kea/doc/sphinx/arm/install.rst

  - ``--with-freeradius-dictionary``
    Specify a non-standard location for a FreeRADIUS dictionary file.
-That file contains list of supported RADIUS attributes.
+That file contains a list of supported RADIUS attributes.
 Available in subscriber only version.
-This option requires subscription-only RADIUS hook.
+This option requires the subscription-only RADIUS hook.

 If the RADIUS options are not available, ensure that the RADIUS hook sources are in the ``premium`` directory and rerun ``autoreconf -i``.